 Let’s imagine you just plugged in your electric vehicle for charging, and let’s furthermore assume that the marginal signal tells you that a gas turbine provides that additional electricity.
 How do we verify that the marginal signal is correct?

 The only way to verify is to observe the identity of the marginal power plant, which means comparing the production of each power plant between a situation where you plugged in the EV compared to an alternative world where you didn’t.
 The power plant that changed its production between these two situations would be the undisputed marginal power plant.
-However, it has so far proven impossible to rewind time to put the grid back in the exact same conditions to run the experiment where the EV wasn’t connected.
-The parallel world where you didn’t make the decision to plug your EV is unknown to us, and therefore, the real identity of the marginal power plant is unobservable1, and can thus be disputed.
+However, it has proven difficult to accurately model the parallel world where you didn’t make the decision to plug your EV, and therefore, the real identity of the marginal power plant is unobservable1, and can thus be disputed.

 On the other hand, the electricity production of each power plant is information that is known and physically measured.
 It is therefore simple to verify that the underpinnings of the average signal reflect the physical reality it represents.
 Its simplicity also explains why the average signal is and will be more readily available in countries around the world.

 The time horizon of impacts considered in the decision-making is important to understand which signal to use.
 While the marginal signal would be best to optimize for immediate impacts, it generally doesn’t lead to the best long-term outcomes.
 On the other hand, the average signal provides a useful heuristic that in most cases optimizes for long-term impact.